• Skip to primary navigation

 Beef Stroganoff with Zoodles

-For optimum taste, I recommend grass-free beef as it is healthier and contains more nutrients than its grain-fed counterpart.
+For optimum taste, I recommend grass-free beef as it contains more nutrients than its grain-fed counterpart.
 However, it sometimes can be difficult to find grass-fed beef in supermarkets (and often I’ve seen supermarkets overpricing these meats).

 Coconut cream for our sauce